dandmcqueen/Module-6-Challenge/README.md

 ## Usage

-Interactive visualization was used to help to determine investement opportunities.
+Interactive visualization was used to help to determine investment opportunities.

 |<p align="center">San Francisco Neighborhoods: 2010 to 2016</p>|
 |---|